Your Dallas delivery teams run complex deployments in Asana that wasn't built for them

 How to choose a developer in Dallas

 Hire a team that understands project delivery, not just CRUD apps, and can model true critical-path and resource logic.
 Ask how they'd represent your most complex deployment, how they handle resource conflicts, and how client reports get generated.
 Watch for over-scoping; the best partners cut features you don't need.
-A strong partner integrates PM software with your custom CRM, ERP, and business intelligence dashboards so delivery status, client relationships, and budgets are visible in one coherent picture.
+A strong partner integrates PM software with your custom CRM, ERP, and business intelligence (BI) dashboards so delivery status, client relationships, and budgets are visible in one coherent picture.

 - True dependency logic so the schedule reflects reality and slippage cascades correctly